palewire/first-web-scraper/notes/github-basics.md

 - Free private repositories: Join [Gitlab](https://www.gitlab.com/)
 - Free private repositories for eduction: [Github Education](https://education.github.com/)
 - Pay monthly fee for github: [Github](https://www.github.com/)

+Let's get try it out...

+## Setting up

+To start using, there are two major things for our set up that we need to do.
+1. Install git on your machine
+2. Sign up for Github (Gitlab is much the same, but a different layout)

 ### Install git on your machine